superduper-io/superduper/docs/index.rst

 * SuperDuperDB does not try to hack or create dialects of query languages such as the MongoDB query API or SQL.
 These languages do their job well already.

 +++++++++++++++++++++++++++++++++++++++++++++++++++
-What types of use-cases does SuperDuperDB excel at?
+What types of use-cases is SuperDuperDB suited for?
 +++++++++++++++++++++++++++++++++++++++++++++++++++

 * If model outputs need to be kept up-to-date when new data comes in.